For teachers, parents and schools · Free educational resources

 Bandhavgarh

-They are white tigers
+They are white

-They swim through saltwater regularly
+They swim in saltwater

 Machli